Linus0/discord-rpc/README.md

 # discord-rpc
-This RPC shows a custom rich presense on your Discord profile, this can include up to 2 buttons with links and 2 titles, a brief tutorial is in a read.me file!
+This RPC shows a custom rich presense on your Discord profile, this can include up to 2 buttons with links and 2 titles, a tutorial is in a read.me file!

-**What do I need to run this code?**
+**To run the code**

 **Node.JS**